PHP-CPG/CPG/README.md

 ## Dependencies

 You need to download and install our [patched](https://github.com/simkoc/php-src/) PHP versions.
+Use the branches as specified above.

 Create the `main.conf` by using the main.conf.default and adjust the parameters according to your system.